 In closed session, the LSC discusses any possible addenda to be added to the principal contract.
 In open session, the LSC discusses and votes on addenda to add to the principal contract.
-LSC obtains written agreement to contract addenda from each of the three finalists.
-Note: Contract addenda must be approved by the Law Department and if addenda are necessary a vote must be conducted.
+The LSC sends the draft addenda to the Law Department.
+If the Law Department changes the addenda the LSC needs to vote in open session on the revised addenda.
+The LSC informs the candidates of the contract addenda.

-C) Conduct Final Vote
+B) Conduct Final Vote

 LSC discusses final candidates in closed session and makes a final selection in open session.
-Note: this vote is required.
+Note: This vote in an open session of the LSC meeting is required.